-Taking our accumulated data, here’s an example of data that we have, but will also be proven to be pointless …
+Taking our accumulated data, here’s an example of data that we have (averaged over 11 years), but will also be proven to be pointless …

 The business sector of Software includes a wide variety of business types, each serving a varied market both domestically and internationally.

 Our data shows (based on over 11 years of data) the following about 648 A1WebStats users in the software sector:

 We know for a fact that the software business with the lowest visitors (141) in a month had the low traffic for these reasons: